FSC Foundation

 About FSC Foundation

-The De La Salle Christian Brothers are delighted that the FSC Foundation was able to resume making annual grants in 2016.
+In partnership with the De La Salle Christian Brothers, and as a way of making the Lasallian charism visible throughout the world, the FSC Foundation resumed making grants in 2016.
 Christian Brothers Investment Services (CBIS) remains the Foundation’s primary benefactor.

 The Foundation is grateful to CBIS for its generous support.